 Paired-end reads are often generated by next-generation sequencers and when the forward and reverse reads overlap, they can be merged into a single longer read.
-This function of merging paired reads uses BBMerge from BBTools in Geneious Biologics.
+In Geneious Biologics This function of merging paired reads uses BBMerge from BBTools.
 Read more about BBMerge here.

-To merged paired read, select one or more sequence list documents and go to the Set & merge paired reads option in the Pre-processing dropdown.
+To merge paired reads, select one or more sequence list documents and go to the Set & merge paired reads option in the Pre-processing dropdown.
 Depending on your sequencing data, reads could be in parallel sets of sequences or interlaced, so you will need to specify which format should the reads be paired by.

 - Interlaced sequences within each document - This is where both reads in a pair are in the same file, one after the other i.e. the first sequence is paired with the second, the third is paired with the fourth, etc. You need to select a sequence list containing an even number of sequences to interlace them.